 Alcatel-Lucent has unveiled its new tiny lightRadio Base Stations measuring just 2.5 inches across that are set to replace the huts you would normally find at the bottom of cellphone towers.
-These tiny devices also cost 50 per cent less to run than a traditional mobile base station and are set to revolutionise mobile data access in the next few years in the UK.
+These tiny devices also cost 50 percent less to run than a traditional mobile base station and are set to revolutionize mobile data access in the next few years in the UK.

-The tiny lightRadio Base Stations combine 2G, 3G and LTE antennas with a SoC (System on Chip), making it small enough to mount on a lamppost.
-Whilst increasing broadband capacity by 30 percent ad simultaneously reducing operating costs and CO2 emissions by half.
+The tiny lightRadio Base Stations combine 2G, 3G, and LTE antennas with a SoC (System on Chip), making it small enough to mount on a lamppost.
+This innovative design not only increases broadband capacity by 30 percent but also simultaneously reduces operating costs and CO2 emissions by half.
+This dual benefit of enhanced performance and environmental sustainability makes lightRadio a game-changer in the telecommunications industry.

 The new little lightRadio devices are also firmware upgradable and use “beam forming” to efficiently connect to wireless devices.
 Once installed it can either communicate back to the mobile operator’s network using an IP connection or via microwave wireless to a central base station.